rohitraibagkar/Path-Planning/README.md

 Process to generate and draw 2D trajectory using linear segments with parabolic interpolation is defined in method `onlyLspb` function, from line `347` to line `374`

+Process to generate and draw 2D trajectory using quintic polynomial (5th order polynomial) interpolation is defined in method `onlyTpoly` function, from line `376` to line `403`